kennygrant/bestiary/README.md

 The biggest problem with dependencies in the long term is change - the more dependencies you have, the greater the chance of changes which break your build \(for security, or api changes, or new features\), and the more painful it becomes to keep up to date with the ecosystem you've bought into.
 This is why it is useful to limit your dependencies, and explicitly version those you have, and why vendoring \(taking a copy of dependencies frozen at a given version\) has become an accepted solution in the Go community to importing dependencies.

+You should not assume that if dependencies change and your code compiles everything is working.
+A change to a dependency might make subtle changes to defaults or values which while they still compile result in the wrong behaviour.
+The only solution to managing dependencies is to freeze them at the import version and inspect changes carefully before upgrading.

 ## Style {#style}

 Go is opinionated about formatting \(as about so much else\) and provides the tool [go fmt](https://blog.golang.org/go-fmt-your-code) to enforce the suggested formatting.
 There is one standard style for code, including brace positions, spacing etc, enforced by the tools.
 This has been embraced by users of go, and it turns out it doesn't really matter where you place your braces or whether you use spaces or tabs, so you can now spend your time worrying about more important things, like whether go should have generics.